skratchdot/react-bootstrap-daterangepicker/README.md

 You can pass all the same props as the original plugin:

-- **startDate, endDate, minDate, maxDate, dateLimit, timeZone, showDropdowns, showWeekNumbers, timePicker, timePickerIncrement, timePicker12Hour, timePickerSeconds, ranges, opens, buttonClasses, applyClass, cancelClass, format, separator, locale, singleDatePicker, parentEl**
+- **startDate, endDate, minDate, maxDate, dateLimit, timeZone, showDropdowns, showWeekNumbers, timePicker, timePickerIncrement, timePicker24Hour, timePickerSeconds, ranges, opens, drops, buttonClasses, applyClass, cancelClass, locale, singleDatePicker, parentEl**

 You can listen to the following 7 events: